stephenberry/glaze/docs/p2996-reflection.md

 // Reflect on a type to get meta-info constexpr auto type_info = ^^Person;

+// Get all non-static data members, the inherited ones included
+// (glz::detail::all_members_of walks std::meta::bases_of depth-first before asking for the members
-// Get all non-static data members constexpr auto members = std::meta::nonstatic_data_members_of(
+// the type declares itself, and skips a base it has already reached) constexpr auto members = std::meta::nonstatic_data_members_of(
     ^^Person,
     std::meta::access_context::unchecked()